nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    >> /etc/fstab``.

 * Memory Caching
-   A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.
+   A memcache speeds up server performance, and Nextcloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.

 * Storage
    Local storage.

-* ownCloud Edition
+* Nextcloud Edition
    Standard Edition.
-(See `ownCloud Server or Enterprise Edition`_ for comparisons of the ownCloud editions.)
+(See `Nextcloud Server or Enterprise Edition`_ for comparisons of the Nextcloud editions.)

 Mid-sized Enterprises
 ---------------------